heroku/terraform-provider-heroku/docs/resources/space.md

 * `cidr` - The space's CIDR.
 * `data_cidr` - The space's Data CIDR.
 * `outbound_ips` - The space's stable outbound [NAT IPs](https://devcenter.heroku.com/articles/platform-api-reference#space-network-address-translation).
+* `log_drain_url` - URL to which all apps will drain logs.
+Only settable during space creation and enables direct logging.
+Must use HTTPS.

 ## Import